Temporal Interference Stimulation for Depression

 The trial protocol does not clearly specify if you must stop taking your current medications, but it mentions that medications will be reviewed by the responsible doctor.
 Some medications that could limit the effectiveness of the treatment might be prohibited.

-What data supports the effectiveness of Temporal Interference stimulation for depression?
+What prior data suggests that Temporal Interference stimulation is safe for treating depression?

 Venkat Bhat, MD MSc